 Doesn't this fill in a lot more gaps and doesn't this scenario sound a

 lot more plausible than a mean king wanting to divorce his wife.

 case you don't think that Wolsey was gay then you are not alone.
 Many

-others thought it when I was writing the plasy.
+others thought it when I was writing the plays.
 In fact just for you I

-put this right at the start of one of my plays:
+put the homosexual clergy right at the start of one of my plays: